Varunyadavgithub/DSA-150-Fundamentals/README.md

     17. Finding the Sum of the First N Prime Numbers.
     18. Checking for a Balanced Bracket Sequence.
     19. Finding the Longest Consecutive Sequence in an Array.
+    20. Generating a Matrix with a Spiral Pattern.

 ## 🚀 Getting Started